Day of Programmer and Other IT Holidays

 Are There Any Other Holidays?

 The computer programmers don't have many holidays yet.
-Nevertheless, I managed to find several important dates to celebrate in the digital world.
+E.g., I haven’t heard of any attempts to celerate dates dedicated to specific coding languages.
+Nevertheless, here are several important dates to celebrate in the digital world.

 So, the List of Important IT Dates and Holidays